hsalnasi/Push_notification_demo/README.md

-# 📱 Push Notification Demo — Flutter + Firebase + Node.js
+# 📱 Push Notification Demo: Flutter + Firebase + Node.js

 This is a small demo project showing how to send push notifications from a backend to a Flutter app.
 It’s designed to be easy to test, easy to understand, and easy to extend later.

 ---

-## 🚀 What This Project Does
+##  What This Project Does ❓

 ### **Flutter App**
 - Connects to Firebase